pponec/ujorm/README_ELEMENT.md

 ## Server Screenshot and Context

-The screenshot below is from the `TutorialServlet` demo page after the server is running.
+The screenshot below is from the `TutorialServlet` demo page after the server starts.
-It illustrates the main tutorial use case: a form rendered on the server, submitted from the browser, and then updated either by full page render or by AJAX fragment replacement.
+It illustrates the main tutorial use case: a form rendered on the server, submitted from the browser, and then updated either by full-page reload or by AJAX fragment replacement.

 What this screen represents: